trespaul/tidal-doc/src/content/docs/guides/audio/add-synth.md

     OffsetOut.ar(out, Pan2.ar(in: output, pos: pan));
 }).add;
 ```
-These four lines alone are enough to make a basic synthesizer.
+These four lines alone are enough to make a basic synthesiser.
 Notice that we are introducing new variables using the `var blabla = ...` syntax.
 We added the following components:
 * `osc`: `SinOsc` is a basic sinusoïdal oscillator, running at `freq` speed.
 * `env`: `Line` is a line generator, running from `1.0` to `0.0` over `sustain` seconds.
 * `output`: by multiplying `osc` by `env`, we created an amplitude enveloppe for our synth, turning a continuous signal into discrete notes.